 From the website a selection of samples is additionally provided, with practical description in RD-2.
+Example source code for reading and processing the MERRByS data is provided in RD-3.

 2.1 GNSS-R

 The GNSS-R technique works in a way that is similar to both existing altimeter and scatterometer radar satellites, but eliminates the need for dedicated transmitters through using the existing GNSS transmitters.